 With a sprig of basil thrown in, the sauce cooks down at a simmer in just about half an hour.
 Does it taste like it was cooked all day?
 No, because it wasn't.
 But it sure does taste meaty and comforting, and that's all I ask of my sauce at this stage.

-Speaking of which, it's time to address another question: When it comes to 'balls, is bigger always better?
+Speaking of which, it's time to address another question: When it comes to balls, is bigger always better?

-As Adam Kuban so eloquently pointed out in his article Hey, Pizza Joints, Why You Gotta Bust My Meatballs?, a meatball that's been sliced or quartered or otherwise adulterated is no longer a meatball—it's a sliced meat topping.
+As Adam Kuban so eloquently pointed out in his article "Hey, Pizza Joints, Why You Gotta Bust My Meatballs?", a meatball that's been sliced or quartered or otherwise adulterated is no longer a meatball—it's a sliced-meat topping.

 Still, I figured it was worth trying out a few different sizes and methods of ball application to see which tasted best.
-I made up a batch of meatballs in two different sizes: two inches (a little bigger than a golf ball) and 3/4 inches.
+I made up a batch of meatballs in two different sizes: two inches (a little bigger than a golf ball) and three-quarters of an inch.
 I cooked both batches of meatballs by simmering them in a pot of my sauce on the stovetop.
 Even though I typically like to brown my meatballs in oil before simmering them in sauce, with the pizza it made less of a difference—there are plenty of browned flavors going on in a cooked pizza even without the extra step of browning the balls.

 I like to go a little heavier on the sauce than with a typical pizza, because to me those Sunday meatballs are nothing without their sauce.
-A layer of shredded mozzarella goes on top of the sauce, then the little meatballs, scattered evenly around.
+A layer of shredded mozzarella goes on top of the sauce, then on go the little meatballs, scattered evenly around.

-Then it gets a drizzle of olive oil, a sprinkle of salt, and a few torn basil leaves before getting parked on top of a preheated Baking Steel (the ONLY surface you should be baking your pizzas on these days!) underneath a high broiler.
+Then it gets a drizzle of olive oil, a sprinkle of salt, and a few torn basil leaves before getting parked on top of a preheated Baking Steel (the only surface you should be baking your pizzas on these days!) underneath a high broiler.

-The pizza cooks in a matter of minutes, the 'balls sinking slightly into the layer of sauce and cheese as the edges puff and the underbelly gets charred.
+The pizza cooks in a matter of minutes, the balls sinking slightly into the layer of sauce and cheese as the edges puff and the underbelly gets charred.

-And there you go.
-Pizza that eats by the slice but tastes like it came out of your grandma's kitchen.
+And there you go—pizza that eats by the slice, but tastes like it came out of your grandma's kitchen.
 If your grandma happens to be an Italian-American immigrant from Jersey.
 Mine isn't, but a boy can dream.